 Wasatch House Thrift Store

-The Thrift Store is currently in need of men’s clothing, in larger sizes.
-In good condition or gently used.
-Clothing is used to assist adult clients who are on extremely limited incomes as well as homeless clients.
+The Wasatch House Thrift Store helps our members have clean clothes for daily wear, as well as for job interviews and professional attire.
+We are always in need of clothing that is in good condition, or gently used.
+This clothing is used to assist adult clients who are on extremely limited incomes as well as homeless clients.
 Receipts can be given for donations.
 Donations can be taken to:

 605 E 600 South

 Wasatch House also accepts donations of furniture that is in good shape, as well as toiletries for clients who do not have them when they move into new housing.

 Please call ahead for furniture and larger items to make sure that we have enough storage space

 Please see the items needed below in the “Ongoing Needs” section and/or contact Marilyn Sanders ahead of time to confirm the needs.

 Want to help out and not sure how?
 Here are some ideas of ongoing needs for our clients.

 - Quilts and Blankets.
 Used as “comfort” items in our Residential-Youth programs.
 Also given out as part of our Client Sub for Santa Program, to homeless clients moving into their new apartments, and for other purposes.